 Small Grants Scheme

-The purpose of the Small Grants Scheme is to support small projects in the developing world conducted by Manx or UK based organisations.
+The purpose of the Small Grants Scheme is to support small projects in the developing world conducted by Isle of Man registered organisations.

 The objective of the scheme is to enable organisations to address the root causes of poverty in the developing world in a way that is strategic and cost-effective.
 24 projects received funding for the 2012-13 financial year.